 I also add it to everything. 🙂

-You’ll notice that cumin is not invited to this buffalo spice mix party.
-Nothing personal, cumin, but even the tiniest bit in some of the earlier versions of this blend immediately made me think of taco seasoning.
-I love you, taco seasoning, but you’re not doing any favors to this buffalo blend.
+Nothing personal to cumin, but even the tiniest bit in some of the earlier test versions of this blend immediately made me think of homemade taco seasoning.
+And while I do love that taco seasoning, that flavor isn’t what we’re after here.

 Bear in mind that wing sauce is a liquid, and includes ingredients that wouldn’t go over so well in a dry spice blend.
-Namely butter and vinegar, so this spice mix isn’t an exact dupe of a powdered Frank’s.
+Namely butter and vinegar, so this spice mix isn’t an exact replica of a powdered Frank’s.

 - 2 tsp chili powder

-- 2 1/4 tsp cayenne pepper
+- 2 tsp onion powder

-- 3 tsp mustard powder
+- 2 tsp mustard powder

-- 1/2 tsp salt
+- 2 tsp paprika

-- 1 tsp ground pepper
+- 2 tsp ground black pepper